aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ---
 ## Installation

-### Copy the Service Catalog Terraform components to a S3 bucket.
+**Copy the Service Catalog Terraform components to a S3 bucket.
 There are two methods for copying files to S3
 - AWS S3 Console
 - AWS Command Line Interface (CLI)
+---
 #### VIA AWS S3 Console